Québec-Canada Land in Europe: A Space for Creation

 2D animation | 90′ | Teenagers | In concept

-Produced by Embuscade Films (CAN)
+Produced by Embuscade Films (QC-CAN)

 Marguerite and the Duke